lagotto/lagotto/docs/setup.md

 bundle exec rake report:all_stats RAILS_ENV=production
 ```

 This rake task generates the monthly report file and this file is then available for download from the [Zenodo](https://zenodo.org/) data repository.
-Make sure the `ZENODO_API_KEY`, `SITENAMELONG` and `CREATOR` ENV variables are set correctly.
+Make sure the `ZENODO_API_KEY`, `SITE_TITLE` and `CREATOR` ENV variables are set correctly.
 Users who have signed up for this report will be notified by email when the report has been generated.

 ### Snapshotting the API